nick-spear/MCSC-Website-Update/_pages/what-we-do/studentprojects.md

 <p>This project aims to encode data and exfiltrate it through the Linux ping command.
 The goal is to make detection increasingly subtle.</p>

+<h2>Truman Show</h2>

+<p><strong>Students:</strong> Caroline Whitman</p>

+<p>The Truman Show deals with web traffic monitoring.
+It simulates people surfing the web using a web crawler to go through websites, click links, create accounts, and make mistakes along the way.
+At the end, it can be seen where each of these "people" went and how fast they went there.</p>

+<h1>Past Student Projects</h1>

 <h2>The Sensor Project </h2>

 <p><strong>Students:</strong> Samuel Barton</p>